TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/host/kubernetes/_index.md

 {{% tts %}} is currently available as two flavours for self-hosting on Kubernetes.

-1. Generic

-- {{% tts %}} packaged as a Helm Chart with no infrastructure provided.
+1. Generic offers {{% tts %}} packaged as a Helm Chart with no infrastructure provided.

-2. Azure

-- {{% tts %}} deployment on Azure Kubernetes Service with Azure supporting infrastructure.
+2. Azure is {{% tts %}} deployment on Azure Kubernetes Service with Azure supporting infrastructure.

 Read more in the following sections.